XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: Related Work

 \subsection{Continuous Action Dataset and Benchmark}

 Temporal action localization~(TAL) and temporal action detection~(TAD) are fundamental tasks in the computer vision community and have been extensively studied~\cite{shou2016temporal}.
 Searchers have introduced numerous publicly accessible datasets to evaluate TAL and TAD methods.
 Breakfast~\cite{kuehne2014language-breakfast} and YouCook2~\cite{zhou2018towards-youcook2} are two representative large-scale daily cooking datasets captured from third-person viewpoint cameras.
-The Breakfast includes 10 operations related to breakfast preparation, performed by 52 different people from 18 different kitchens.
-YouCook2 contains 2000 untrimmed long videos from 89 cooking recipes, with each step annotated with temporal boundaries and described in sentences.
 Beyond these cooking datasets, some other datasets such as ActivityNet~\cite{caba2015activitynet}, THUMOS14~\cite{idrees2017thumos}, HACS Segments~\cite{zhao2019hacs}, FineAction~\cite{liu2022fineaction}, are released for TAL involving daily activities, sports, and household tasks.
-Among these, FineAction consists of 103K temporal instances of 106 action categories, annotated in 17K untrimmed videos, covering household activities, personal care, socializing, and sports.
-While cameras are widely used for TAL tasks, they face challenges such as fixed positions and viewing angles once deployed, as well as privacy concerns in home environments.
-Thus, several studies have explored smartwatches, smartphones, and Wi-Fi for TAL.
 UWash~\cite{wang2024washhandsbetteraccurate} is a dedicated system for segmenting handwashing gestures using smartwatch IMU data.
-Its dataset includes 550 handwashing recordings from 71 participants.
 Ego-ADL~\cite{sun2024multimodal} leverages a smartphone to continuously capture users' audio, Wi-Fi, and motion sensor data in daily life.
-The released dataset comprises 141 annotated sequences.
-However, the reliance on a single smartphone placed in the user's pocket introduces limitations in capturing fine-grained hand and head movements.
 WiFiTAD~\cite{liu2024wificsibasedtemporal} uses a setup with one transmitter and one receiver Wi-Fi device to collect data in a single indoor environment.
-The dataset features recordings from three participants performing seven daily activities—walking, running, jumping, waving, falling, sitting, and standing.
-It includes 553 untrimmed sequences, with an average of 3.79 action instances per sequence.

 Compared to UWash, Ego-ADL, and WiFiTAD, XRF V2 offers richer sensor data, integrating two smartphones, two smartwatches, one pair of earbuds, and one smart glasses.
 This comprehensive setup captures diverse motion information, including body, hand, and head movements, enabling more effective Temporal Action Localization (TAL) in home environments.
 Since WiFiTAD is the most relevant and latest work to XRF V2, we compare XRF V2 with it in Table~\ref{tab:dataset}, which demonstrates significant advantages over WiFiTAD in terms of the number of scenes, actions, subjects, sequences, and modalities.
 Furthermore, XRF V2 supports the exploration of optimal sensor combinations and multimodal data fusion, providing a comprehensive dataset for advancing IMU and Wi-Fi based temporal action localization and action summarization research.